-The ODFC Standards and Evaluation Committee is comprised of approximately 10 members, including 2 non-biased, non-conflicted individuals.
-As most members of the Standards and Evaluation Committee are CT-503 CoC grantees, the Committee will function only in an advisory role in the development of 2018 Renewal Project Scoring Standards and Appeals Process.
-Feedback from the Standards and Evaluation Committee will be solicited given their technical expertise, but the Standards and Evaluation Committee will have no decision-making authority regarding the scoring criteria to be adopted or the thresholds and point system related to those criteria.
+The ODFC System Performance Measurement Advisory Board (SPMAB) (known as the ODFC Standards and Evaluations Committee until 2/14/18) is comprised of approximately 6 members, including 2 non-biased, non-conflicted individuals.
+As most members of the SPMAB are CT-503 CoC grantees, the Committee will function only in an advisory role in the development of 2019 Renewal Project Scoring Standards and Appeals Process.
+Feedback from the SPMAB will be solicited given their technical expertise, but will have no official decision-making authority regarding the scoring criteria to be adopted or the thresholds and point system related to those criteria.